 People with osteoporosis may want to speak with their healthcare provider about a referral to a physical therapist (PT) who understands osteoporosis.
 PTs can help people protect their spines.
 For example, PTs can help people limit the amount of kyphosis by teaching proper posture and exercises that make the back muscles stronger.
 They can also show people how to safely sit, stand and move.

 A person who has broken one or more bones in the spine is at very high risk for breaking more bones in the spine.
 All people with these fractures should speak with their healthcare provider about taking a medication to treat osteoporosis.
 NOF encourages people to look at both the risks and benefits of taking or not taking a medication.
 Other healthy lifestyle behaviors, including getting enough calcium and vitamin D, not smoking or drinking too much alcohol and maintaining a safe exercise program can also help individuals reduce the chance of breaking bones in the spine.

-Susan Randall RN, MSN, FNP-BC is Senior Director of Education for the National Osteoporosis Foundation (NOF) in Washington, DC,
+Susan Randall RN, MSN, FNP-BC is Senior Clinical Advisor for the National Osteoporosis Foundation (NOF) in Washington, DC,